im-rahulr/gemini-cli/docs/cli/commands.md

 - **`/bug`**

-  - **Description:** File an issue about Gemini CLI.
-By default, the issue is filed within the GitHub repository for Gemini CLI.
+  - **Description:** File an issue about CodeCraft CLI.
+By default, the issue is filed within the GitHub repository for CodeCraft CLI.
 The string you enter after `/bug` will become the headline for the bug being filed.
 The default `/bug` behavior can be modified using the `bugCommand` setting in your `.gemini/settings.json` files.

 - **`/chat`**